caspiankeyes/qkov-translator/README.md

 # Overview

-This repository provides a systematic translation framework for interpreting agent-centric architectures through Anthropic's QK/OV attribution lens.
-It establishes bidirectional mapping between emergent agent terminology and our native attention-driven attribution systems.
+This repository serves as a formal translation layer between frontier agent frameworks, mapping OpenAI, Google and Anthropic's architecture into a unified QK/OV (Query-Key/Output-Value) attention architecture.
+Its purpose is to facilitate cross-compatibility between external agent design innovations and Claude's native interpretability scaffolds.

 The QKOV Translator is designed to: